jbhoffman613/camel-prompt-injection/README.md

 ```

 More details on the various CLI arguments can be found by running `uv run main.py --help`

+## FAQ

+> How do I try a new/different model?

+You can add it to the [`models.py`](src/camel/models.py) file, in the `_supported_model_names` variable.
+The keys are the model names with the given provider (check the provider's API) and the values is what the model says when asked "what model are you?".
+Keep in mind that OpenAI reasoning models are stored in the `_oai_thinking_models` variable instead.

+> If I have questions on the codebase how can I reach out?

+Please open an issue in this repository.
+Please note that we are not planning to fix bugs as this codebase is just meant as a research artifact.

 ## Running tests and linters